legislative council

 • Page 4 – Responsible government

-From the 1840s settlers demanded a say in government.
-Governor George Grey suspended an overly elaborate constitution in 1846, but the New Zealand Constitution Act 1852 gave
+In the 1840s settlers were demanding a say in government.
+Governor Grey suspended an overly elaborate constitution in 1846, but the New Zealand Constitution Act 1852 gave male

 Biographies